Altech001/lucosmsbot/replit.md

 ## Overview

-This is a Python-based Telegram bot that provides user management, account recharge, and file backup functionalities.
-The bot integrates with external APIs (LucoSMS for user management and Catbox for file storage) and includes administrative features with role-based access control.
+This is an advanced Python-based Telegram bot with anime-style menus that provides comprehensive entertainment and utility features.
+The bot includes YouTube downloading, AI-powered image generation, movie discovery, file backup, user management, and administrative controls with beautiful interactive menus.

 ## System Architecture